Dechrissen/buzzrec/README.md

 $ python recommender.py
 ```

+The 10 most recent LingBuzz paper uploads will be compared against your specific tastes, and the most similar paper will be recommended to you along with a link to its PDF.

 ### Deleting a user model

 To have `buzzrec` to recreate your user model according to new keywords in `config.json`, simply delete the `user.csv` file before running the tool.
 Otherwise, your user model will be saved for repeated use.